formers/former/README.md

 Former will recognize the model and populate the field with the model's attribute.
 If here per example our client has a `name` set to 'Foo' and a `firstname` set to 'Bar', Former will look for fields named 'name' and 'firstname' and fill them respectively with 'Foo' and 'Bar'.

-For the rest of the form, dilling fields is basically as easy as doing `->value('something')`.
+For the rest of the form, filling fields is basically as easy as doing `->value('something')`.

 To generate a list of options for a `<select>` you call `Former::select('foo')->options([array], [facultative: selected value])`.
 You can also use the results from an Eloquent/Fluent query as options for a select, like this :